meobilivang/phase-1-vtdc-vtnet/Week 5/README.md

   <img src="./imgs/credentials-added.png">

 - Configure `Jenkinsfile`:
-  - Navigate to the Repository of application & create (if not done before)/configure `Jenkinsfile`: *Below is a not-that-optimized pipeline that written in `declarative` format.
+  - Navigate to the Repository of application
+  - Create (if not done before)/configure `Jenkinsfile`: *Below is a not-that-optimized pipeline that written in `declarative` format.
 With advanced implementations, `scripted pipeline` is highly recommended.*

   ```groovy
   $ vi <path-to-app-dir>/jenkins/Jenkinsfile